Factory Showroom

 by Jul 18, 2014

-A true test of how well a window works here in Texas during our cooler months is expressed with the U-Factor.
+The true test of how well a window works in Texas during cooler months is expressed by its U-Factor.
 So, why isn’t there much of a difference you might ask?
-IT DOESN’T GET COLD ENOUGH here in Central Texas for an extra pane of glass to make any real difference.
+IT DOESN’T GET COLD ENOUGH here for an extra glass pane to make any real difference.
+The heart & soul of a good Texas window is the quality of its Low-E coating.
+This is what stops most of the sun’s energy from passing into your home.
+That’s why it’s important to have great quality, triple-coated glass such as LoE-366 in Texas!

 Click on the Map for US Energy Star Performance Criteria for Texas

-Call today for window quotes for all your window needs.
+Call us today at 512-989-7000 to get quotes for all your window needs.

 References: